norvalbv/portfolio/src/assets/blogs/memory.md

 There are multiple different [form factors of RAM](https://www.overclockers.co.uk/blog/ram-form-factors-explained-everything-you-need-to-know/), including:

-- **DIMM**: The most common form factor.
+- **DIMM** – The most common form factor.
 Primarily used in desktop PCs.

 DIMMs (Dual In-line Memory Modules) are commonly used in larger computers and allows for swapping and upgrading system RAM.
 These are modular, meaning they can be inserted into or removed from dedicated slots on the mother board.